 With that being said, the long-term trend still looks intact.
 So, looking at this longer-term trend, it still looks intact.
 If you put half your money in Facebook, he took a big hit, but the long-term trend is still intact.

-You were looking to get in at the $200 level which was a little bit at the higher peak from that long-term trend.
+You were looking to get in at the $200 level, which was a little bit at the higher peak from that long-term trend.
 Again, you were buying at the highs.

 But what was the plan?
 You have to think about what was your plan when you got into the stock.

-Let's take a look at here at the weekly.
+Take a look at the weekly

-If you got in at the $200 price level, probably somewhere right around this price point, which again you had a massive acceleration or ramp up in the stock price.
+If you got in at the $200 price level, probably somewhere right around this price point, which again you had a massive acceleration or ramped up in the stock price.
 A pullback is only natural and healthy.

 Coming back to the 190 would have been healthy.
 If it would have bounced in this case, we went down into this 170 and right now it’s attempting to hold.